-Give the runner a quick press and them make your quilt sandwich layering the quilt top you just made, batting and a piece of backing.
+Give the runner a quick press and then make your quilt sandwich by layering the quilt top you just made, batting, and a piece of backing.

-Small runners like this are perfect for straight line quilting with a walking foot (or a regular foot if you either don’t have a walking foot or it’s to much of a pain to switch feet).
+Small runners like this are perfect for straight-line quilting with a walking foot (or a regular foot if you either don’t have a walking foot or it’s too much of a pain to switch feet).

 The final step is to add your binding and you’re all ready to set the table with your new quilted table runner.